trufflesuite/ganache/docs/README.md

  * `npm run clean`
  * `npm install`

+ This deletes all `node_modules` folders, as well as all generated `lib` directories.

 ## VSCode On Windows (10)

  * Enable "Developer Mode" by going to Settings -> Developer Settings -> Then select Developer Mode.